Leon Francis Baker

-One of those prodigiously talented individuals who seem able to rack up numerous possessions almost without trying, Leon Baker might conceivably have achieved much more in league football had he not been such a late starter.
-When he made his debut with Swan Districts in 1981 he was already approaching twenty-five years of age, having played all his earlier senior football with such country teams as Avenel, Seymour and South Bunbury.
+One of those prodigiously talented individuals who seem able to rack up numerous possessions almost without trying, Leon Baker might conceivably have achieved much more in league football had he not been such a late starter and possessed of a wanderlust nature.
+When he made his debut with Swan Districts in 1981 he was already approaching 25 years of age, having played all his earlier senior football with such country teams as Avenel, Seymour and South Bunbury.

 He was an immediate and pronounced success at Swans, vying for best afield honours with team mate Graham Melrose in the 1982 grand final win over Claremont, and earning a club fairest and best award the following year.
 Courageous, tough and abundantly skilled, he was as close to the ideal centreman as could be imagined.